Quantum Measurements of Scattered Particles: Proofs

 \subsection{Proof of Theorem \ref{theorem2}}

 The proof is in two parts.
 First we show that the expectation of $f_m$ has the indicated limit.
-Then we upgrade this convergence to almost everywhere convergence, using the decay of corrleations, Theorem \ref{010'}.
+Then we upgrade this convergence to almost everywhere convergence, using the decay of correlations, Theorem \ref{010'}.

 {\it Step 1.} We show convergence of the expectation of the frequency,

 Let $m\in{\rm spec}(M)$ be fixed and define $\chi$ by $\chi(x)=1$ if $x=m$ and $\chi(x)=0$ otherwise.
 Then the expectation in \fer{frequency'} equals